Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 6. Is alcohol allowed everywhere in the Maldives?

-Alcohol is only allowed on private resort islands and licensed liveaboards, not on local islands.
+Alcohol is not permitted on local islands but only on all-inclusive resort islands and licensed liveaboards.

 7. Do I need travel insurance for the Maldives?